Last year, more than 40,000 people contacted Citizen Advice for information on how to solve their home improvement woes.

 Unfortunately, this is exactly what happens in reality.
 I am talking from my own experience, my fellow builders’ experience and feedback received from many customers.

 I fundamentally disagree with the approach described above because the preparation stage is supposed to be clear and straightforward for everyone involved in the project.

 Bear in mind, this is your property and you should have a clear understanding of what is going to happen in your renovation project; you should know every detail about your project.

 The answer to all of this is to have a clear and detailed specification prepared which is easy to understand.
 This document is the key to success in your dream house renovation project.

-Let me explain how to get proper specification in these 3 steps:
+Let me explain how to get proper specifications in these 3 steps:

 Step 1 – DRAWINGS & PLANNING

 Step 3 – MEASURED AREAS & UNIT RATES

 Step 1 – The drawings and planning permission

 Architectural and structural drawings have to be prepared if the project involves some structural changes.
 You need to hire an architect who could help you with the drawings.
 I would personally go for a local architect as they are more familiar with your local council’s requirements.